 Cut-Off Wheels: A Common Abrasive Tool Problems

 It's normal to believe that the wheel is to blame when a cut-off wheel breaks.
 Generally speaking, this isn't the case.
 A wheel breaking while being used can be caused by various things, such as overspeeding the wheel or a workpiece that is not secured correctly.
-This page will cover common cut-off wheel issues and their fixes.
+This guide will address the most typical cut-off wheel issues and their fixes.

 Cut-off Wheels, sometimes referred to as cutting wheels or cutting discs, are instruments fixed on a knife bar and used with a fixed cutting saw or angle grinder.
 They are made of abrasive and binder resin and are used to cut metal, non-metal, stainless steel, and regular steel.